 STEP 1 Fill the spray bottle to half way with distilled water, then top it up with vodka.
 We use vodka because water and oil on their own won't mix.
 You can also use tap water, but your spray won’t last as long and you will have to refresh it more often.

 STEP 2 Add 15 to 30 drops of essential oil.
 Opt for a single fragrance such as freesia, or make a mixture of waxflower and blossom, for example.
-Keep playing with this until you’ve found a fragrance that works for you.
+Keep playing with the amounts until you’ve found a fragrance that works for you.

 STEP 3 Add the flowers to the spray bottle.
 They don’t just smell nice, they look great too.
 We've chosen freesia and waxflower, to complement the room spray scent.